ovi054/LibraryManagementSystem/README.md

 ![](.//media/Capture18.PNG?raw=true)

 Some important topics of object oriented programming has been used in this project.
-Namespace
+Namespace,
-Getter and Setter function
+Getter and Setter function,
-Formatting input & output
+Formatting input & output,
-File
+File,
-Class and object
+Class and object,
-Constructor  & destructor
+Constructor  & destructor,
-Operator overloading
+Operator overloading,
-STL
+STL,
-Functor & Lambda
+Functor & Lambda,
-Inheritence
+Inheritence,
-Polymorphism
+Polymorphism.
 >>>